 Best Power Filter Choice: AquaClear Power Filter

-The AquaClear Power Filter is easily an excellent choice for power filters.
-There's a reason why it's one of the most popular, and highly-rated power filters sold today.
+The AquaClear 70 Power Filter is my choice for the best power filter for turtles.
+There’s a reason why it’s one of the most popular, and highly-rated power filters sold today.

 For starters, it has mechanical, biological and chemical filtration.